Buying Vintage JM & Engelhard Silver Bars for Your IRA

 As a general rule, its larger bars are poured while its smaller bars are struck.
 Please note that poured 1 kilo JM silver bars stamped with “SLC” (which stands for Salt Lake City) are not rare or old, having been produced rather recently in large quantities.

-Vintage Johnson Matthey Silver Bars for Sale
+Vintage Johnson Matthey Silver Bars for Sale on eBay

 SilverTowne – A favorite of poured silver buffs everywhere, the Winchester, Indiana-based precious metal dealer SilverTowne has been making ingots since 1973.
 These vintage silver bars are found in 5, 10, 50 and 100 troy ounce sizes – all in horizontal formats and most with serial numbers.
 SilverTowne is still producing poured and struck silver bars today, but these newer bars aren’t serialized.